Manik2000/deep-learning-portfolio/weather-image-classification/README.md

 # Weather images classification

-This project is aimed to classify type of weather depicted in image.
+This project aims to classify type of weather depicted in image.

 To achieve this goal, two models were trained: custom CNN network and VGG16 network with weights pretrained on ImageNet dataset.

 Both models were then also trained using augemented data (rotation, zoom, shift, flip).

+Creating, hypertuning the parameters of the models, training, evaluationg, generating results is shown in `CCN_training.ipynb` file.

 ## Data